coderamen666/srd-v3.5-md/spells/spells-a-b.md

 its own.
 It still retains its class and level (or HD), as well as all benefits deriving therefrom (such as base attack bonus, base save bonuses, and hit points).
-It retains any class features (other than spellcasting) that aren't extraordinary, supernatural, or spell-like abilities.
+It retains any class features (other than spellcasting) that aren’t extraordinary, supernatural, or spell-like abilities.

 Incorporeal or gaseous creatures are immune to being *polymorphed*, and